XinFinOrg/Docs-XF/docs/general/faq.md

 	In addition to the above, XDC is an integral part of the XinFin Network network for a number of reasons.

-	- XinFin will be used to fund the development of XinFin Network and its ecosystem (XinFinScan, XinFinMater, xdcwallet, etc.).
+	- XinFin will be used to fund the development of XinFin Network and its ecosystem (XinFinScan, XinFinMaster, xdcwallet, etc.).
 	- XinFin will be used as a incentivise the building of the XinFin Network engine/ecosystem.
 	- XinFin will be used as a long-term, decentralized governance instrument of the XinFin Network network.